BrianENguyen/brianenguyen.com/pages/blog/hello-nebraska.md

 couple of interviews with them, and I made it to the final stage of the interview process.
 Eventually, they reached out to me if I would like to visit Nebraska.
-I traveled there at the end of May to visit their company and meet their coworkers
+I traveled there at the end of May to visit their company and meet their coworkers.

 A few days later, I received an offer from IdeaBank and I accepted it!
+I will begin my position starting on the first week of July.

+## Why move to Nebraska?

+I&rsquo;m honestly stressed living in California, where the life here is more hectic.
+Factors include high cost of living, congested traffic, and job competition.
+I&rsquo;ve always wanted to live in an area where life is less stressful.
+When I visited Nebraska, I felt like I was at peace.
+Moving away from the big city life was a culture shock to me, but I quickly got used to it.

+In addition, I want to experience living on my own.
+I&rsquo;ve always been dependent of others for my living situation, but I need an opportunity to know what it&rsquo;s like to be independent